Printing Terms

 Sans Serif

-pressing a channel into a sheet of paper to allow it to fold more easily.
-Scoring and pressing the paper fibers together creates an embossed channel that does two things: acts as a guide for easy folding, and creates a hinge that keeps the fiber stretch short.
+Pressing a channel into a sheet of paper to allow it to fold more easily.
+Scoring and pressing the paper fibers together creates an embossed channel that does two things.
+It acts as a guide for easy folding, and creates a hinge that keeps the fiber stretch short.
 The score should run parallel to the paper grain; the thicker the paper, the wider the score should be.
 Paper should be folded with the scored side on the outside, making two short stretches rather than one long one.
 The outcome is a straight, durable fold that doesn’t crack or break.
-See also finishing, folding, grain
+See also finishing, folding, grain.

 Screen Printing

-a printing process also called silk screening, where ink is transferred through a porous screen, such as nylon, onto the surface to be decorated.
-An emulsion or stencil is used to block out the negative or non-printing areas of the screen.
+A printing process, also called silk screening, where ink is transferred through a porous screen onto the surface to be printed An emulsion or stencil is used to block out the negative or non-printing areas of the screen.
 A squeegee forces ink through the open areas of the screen and onto the paper, plastic, cardboard, wood, fabric, glass, or other material.
 See also printing process, stencil.

 Script